-Film Reviews How to Blow Up a Pipeline (2023) Daniel Goldhaber's film about desperate measures for desperate times is one of the year's most critically acclaimed films, and it's now available for rental on AppleTV+ and other streaming platforms.
+Film Review How to Blow Up a Pipeline (2023) Daniel Goldhaber's film about desperate measures for desperate times is one of the year's most critically acclaimed films, and it's now available for rental on AppleTV+ and other streaming platforms.

-Film Reviews Return to Seoul (2023) If we don't know the context we came from, or the biology from which we were born, we might face particular challenges in figuring out who we are.
+Film Review Return to Seoul (2023) If we don't know the context we came from, or the biology from which we were born, we might face particular challenges in figuring out who we are.
 That's the idea that drives Freddie on an erratic journey of self-discovery and reinvention in this riveting film.

-Film Reviews Overstreet Archives: Jonah: A VeggieTales Movie (2002) A flashback to a curious moment at the crossroads of Christianity and the big screen: a VeggieTales movie that actually scored "fresh" on... wait for it...
+Film Review Overstreet Archives: Jonah: A VeggieTales Movie (2002) A flashback to a curious moment at the crossroads of Christianity and the big screen: a VeggieTales movie that actually scored "fresh" on... wait for it...
 Rotten Tomatoes.

-Film Reviews The Quiet Girl (2023) No, this isn't about a girl who doesn't speak.
+Film Review The Quiet Girl (2023) No, this isn't about a girl who doesn't speak.
 Cáit has plenty to say throughout.
 This is, instead, a movie about the extraordinary power of people who have the patience and generosity to listen — to the soft-spoken, the uncertain, and the insecure.

 On Movies & Media Overstreet's Favorite Films of 2022 — Part Three: The Top Ten The day has finally come — I've seen enough films from 2022, and spent enough time reading about them, talking about them with thoughtful moviegoers, and writing about them that I'm ready to post my favorite films of 2022.
 (Just in time for the Oscars!)